Soccer-PSG get Real, Man Utd v Atletico in revised Champions League last-16 draw | Sports-Games

 Paris St Germain will face Real Madrid in a titanic clash in the last 16 of the Champions League while Manchester United take on Atletico Madrid after UEFA declared the original draw void due to a technical error in the process on Monday.

 Earlier, United were mistakenly drawn with Villarreal, even though both teams had already faced each other in the group stage while the Premier League side's ball was not added to the bowl as a potential opponent for Atletico Madrid.
-United were eventually drawn with PSG while Atletico drew Bayern Munich before the draw was scrapped after the Spanish side complained and UEFA admitted the error.
+United were eventually drawn with PSG, Real drew Benfica, while Atletico drew Bayern Munich before the draw was scrapped after the Spanish side complained and UEFA admitted the error caused by a "technical problem with the software".

+"It was surprising, unfortunate and very difficult to understand what happened...
+Millions of people were waiting for the draw," Real Madrid director Emilio Butragueno told the club's television channel.
+"Having said that, we go into this tie with a lot of excitement...
+We're also aware of the difficulties, with the quality of players (PSG) have.
+We believe the team will play two great games, they'll be fantastic for football."

 Bayern Munich v RB Salzburg Manchester City v Sporting Lisbon